BeeGrinder/FantasyGrounds-SW5e/README.md

 __New Starship Rules__

 At this time none of the Starship combat rules will be added to my modules.
 It is not compatible with the 5e ruleset and will require extensive extension development.
+You can still used FG for the maps, tokens and dice rolls.

 ### Developer Information